 Recent Minimum Wage Changes

-In 2016, New York City and the District of Columbia both passed laws to increase the minimum wage to $15 per hour by 2018 and 2020, respectively.
-California passed a similar law to increase the minimum wage to $15 for employers with 26 or more employees by Jan.
-1, 2022.
+In 2016, New York City and the District of Columbia both passed laws to increase the minimum wage to $15 per hour by the end of 2018 and July 1, 2020, respectively.
+California passed a similar law to increase the minimum wage to $15 by Jan.
+1, 2022 for employers with 26 or more employees; the increase is delayed to 2023 for employers with 25 or fewer employees.

 As of July 2017, there were 29 states with higher minimum wages than the current federal minimum.

-Some larger cities, such as Seattle and Chicago, have voted to incrementally increase the city’s minimum rate to $15 an hour, as well.
+Some larger cities, such as Seattle, have voted to incrementally increase the city’s minimum rate to $15 an hour, as well.
 With more states and cities voting on $15 per hour rates, workers across the country could see significant increases in their paychecks in the future.